sanalpillai/Diabetes-Prediction/README.md

   - **For Diabetes Prevention:** A balanced meal plan with nutrient-dense foods is provided to all users.

 ### Reporting
 - **Downloadable PDF Report:** Users can download a personalized report containing their health data, prediction results, and specific recommendations for diet and health.
+Here is a sample of the [report](https://github.com/sanalpillai/Diabetes-Prediction/blob/main/diabetes_prediction_report.pdf)  generated.
 - **Customizable Report Content:** The PDF report includes details like the user's prediction outcome, health recommendations, and meal plans, formatted for clarity and ease of reading.

 ### Data Visualization